NCCP Coaching Clinics

-The Coach 1 clinic is designed for coaches working in the Initiation Program.
+The Coach 1 clinic is designed for coaches working in the U7 and U9 Programs.
 Coaches are required to achieve

-2. Provide coaches the training to successfully implement the IP curriculum
+2. Provide coaches the training to successfully implement the U7 and U9 curriculums

 3. Introduce coaches to the concepts of fair play and cooperation within the hockey environment

 Prior to registering for the Coach 1 clinic coaches must first register for and complete the Hockey University Online Coach 1/2 Course.